About us and this policy

 To correspond or communicate with you;

-To verify the accuracy of data that we hold about you and create a better understanding of you as a customer;
+To verify the accuracy of data that we hold about you and create a better understanding of you as a client;

 For network and information security in order for us to take steps to protect your information against loss or damage, theft or unauthorized access;

 To take appropriate action if we have a good faith belief, or have received a complaint alleging, that any Content or your use of our Site and/or Systems is in violation of our Acceptable Use Guidelines;

 For prevention of fraud and other criminal activities;

 To comply with a request from you in connection with the exercise of your rights (for example where you have asked us not to contact you for marketing purposes, we will keep a record of this on our suppression lists in order to be able to comply with your request);